NostalgiaNinja/ChaoModding_Docs/docs/AnimModding.md

 Do this as many times as you'd like, for as many body parts as you like.
 If you want to preview the animation, select all the keyframes, press ++t++ (interpolation mode) and select "Linear", then adjust the keyframes as you would like.
 To preview the animation, press the ++spc++ key (by default, this can be changed in settings) in the main 3D Viewport.

-!!! note "Note:"
+!!! note "tip:"
     Blender's animation framerate is 24 FPS with a base of 1.000.
 This is **not** the same framerate that Sonic Adventure 2 plays Chao animations at.
-It is currently unknown what the optimal framerate is for animating Chao at a 1:1 scale.
+Sonic Adventure 2 runs at 60 frames per second, so to preview the framerate, set your framerate as custom, you'd use 60 as the FPS, and `1/speed` as your base (in our example we are using 0.12f so we'd use `1/0.120` as our base.)

+    Try and experiment with the base and find what works best for you!
+Once done, note your base down as this will be the speed of the animation.
 ## Exporting the animation:

 Before you go any further, take a note of the following: